agabrown/PyGaia/docs/source/user-documentation/photometry.rst

 Detailed API: :py:mod:`pygaia.photometry.transformations`

-rovides transformations between Gaia and a few other photometric systems.
+Provides transformations between Gaia and a few other photometric systems.

 Utilities
 ---------

 Detailed API: :py:mod:`pygaia.photometry.utils`

 Provides utility functions for the handling of Gaia photometry.
-At the moment only functions to calculate photometric colours from the input spectral types.
+At the moment only provides a basic mapping from spectral type to :math:`(V-I)_\mathrm{c}`, :math:`M_V`, and :math:`M_G`.